aaadilmaq0/JavaScript-Crash-Course/README.md

 # JavaScript-Crash-Course
 JavaScript is weird.
 But, it is amazing.
-Here is a crash course to understand some weird JavaScript concepts in no time.
+Here is a my self written notes to understand some weird JavaScript concepts in no time.

 # Check out Notes.txt file!